 Defines how long certain responses should be cached in memory, in seconds.
 When set to a positive value, responses from specific methods (like secret fetching) will be cached for this duration.
 Set to 0 to disable caching.

-The Infisical Go SDK supports automatic token refreshing.
+The Infisical Go SDK supports automatic token refreshing, enabled by default.
 After using one of the auth methods such as Universal Auth, the SDK will automatically renew and re-authenticate when needed.

 ctx, cancel := context.WithCancel(context.Background()) defer cancel() // Cancel the context when the client is no longer needed client := infisical.NewInfisicalClient(ctx, infisical.Config{ AutoTokenRefresh: true, }) // Use the client